When there is no desire, there is no seeking

 KYDES Pharmaceuticals LLC is a privately owned pharmaceutical company with a vision to design scientifically sound and cost-effective pharmaceutical products based on the state-of-the-art knowledge and technologies.
 Kydes is the manufacturer of Getwele's SMAASH-Products and its placebo for its research studies.

-Advent Laboratories was founded in 2016 and provides ISO 17025, Food and Drug Administration, United States Pharmacopeia, and Herbal Pharmacopoeia compliant testing services to support the pharmaceutical, water and sanitation, agriculture, biotechnology, forensic, and cosmetic industries.
+Kimberly Brown Ph.D founded Advent Laboratories in 2016 and provides ISO 17025 for Food and Drug Administration, United States Pharmacopeia, and Herbal Pharmacopoeia.
+The company also provides compliant testing services to support the pharmaceutical, water and sanitation, agriculture, biotechnology, forensic, and cosmetic industries.
 Our support includes analytical analysis, stability testing, research and development, validation, microbial testing, and retail services.

 Advent Lab will perform testing for Getwele's SMAASH products .